History of the Central Intelligence Agency: Al-Qaeda and the "Global War on Terrorism"

 The CIA prepared a series of leaflets announcing bounties for those who turned in or denounced individual suspected of association with the Taliban or al Qaeda.

 The CIA had long been dealing with terrorism originating from abroad and in 1986 had set up a Counterterrorist Center to deal specifically with the problem.
 At first confronted with secular terrorism, the Agency found Islamist terrorism looming increasingly large on its scope.

 In January 1996, the CIA created an experimental "virtual station," the Bin Laden Issue Station, under the Counterterrorist Center to track Bin Laden's developing activities.
 Al-Fadl, who defected to the CIA in spring 1996, began to provide the Station with a new image of the Al Qaeda leader: he was not only a terrorist financier, but a terrorist organizer, too.
 FBI Special Agent Dan Coleman (who together with his partner Jack Cloonan had been "seconded" to the Bin Laden Station) called him Qaeda's "Rosetta Stone".

-In 1999, CIA chief George Tenet launched a grand "Plan" to deal with al-Qaeda.
+In 1999, CIA chief George Tenet launched a grand "Plan" to deal with Al-Qaeda.
 The Counterterrorist Center, its new chief Cofer Black, and the center's Bin Laden unit were the Plan's developers and executors.
 Once it was prepared, Tenet assigned CIA intelligence chief Charles E. Allen to set up a "Qaeda cell" to oversee its tactical execution.
 In 2000, the CIA and USAF jointly ran a series of flights over Afghanistan with a small remote-controlled reconnaissance drone, the Predator; they obtained probable photos of Bin Laden.
-Cofer Black and others became advocates of arming the Predator with missiles to try to assassinate Bin Laden and other al-Qaeda leaders.
-After the Cabinet-level Principals Committee meeting on terrorism of September 4, 2001, the CIA resumed reconnaissance flights, the drones now being weapons-capable.
+Cofer Black and others became advocates of arming the Predator with missiles to try to assassinate Bin Laden and other Al-Qaeda leaders.
+After the Cabinet-level Principals Committee meeting on terrorism on September 4, 2001, the CIA resumed reconnaissance flights, the drones now being weapons-capable.